MihaiOpenGL/My-FFT-Ocean-Scattering-Sky/README.md

-This is a demo project which basically presents an outdoor scene created in OpenGL 3.3 for Windows, Linux & MacOSX.
+This is a demo project which basically presents an outdoor scene created in OpenGL 3.2 for Windows, Linux & MacOSX.
-For the used GL extensions check: GLUsedExtensionList.txt or just run the app and check the logs.
+For the used GL extensions check: GLUsedExtensionList.txt.

 The scene consists of:
 * Cloudy Sky